AndreaHor/LifT_Solver/tracker/README.md

 `TrackingViaLiftedPath(sequenceName,datasetName,isTrain)`.

-	* `sequenceName`: name of the sequence,
+* `sequenceName`: name of the sequence.
 * `datasetName`: name of the dataset of the sequence.
 * `isTrain`: Boolean stating if the sequence is part of the training or test set.

 A call can thus be: